Electric Thermal Actuator Working Principle

 Installation of Thermal Actuator

 The components in the thermal actuator are quite simple.
-This makes installation of thermal actuators faster.
+This makes installation faster.
 Apart from that, the total cost of manufacturing and installation is lower than traditional systems.
 The component size of this actuator is also compact so it can save installation space.

 Reliable in Extreme Conditions

 A fast and efficient thermal actuator system is always safer and superior to traditional setups.
-There will be no electrical short circuit in every working step and the output force is also high without any worry.
+There is no risk of electrical short circuit in any working step, and the output force is high without any concern about motor overloading.

 Very Economical

-The long service life of each thermal actuator product makes people hunt for it.
-This guarantee comes entirely from the company that produces it from quality materials.
-During the period of use there is no sound at all so it doesn’t cause noise and air pollution around you.
-Meanwhile, what is most surprising is that thermal actuators generally require minimal maintenance and do not need frequent calibration.
+The long service life of each thermal actuator product makes it a preferred choice in the market.
+This guarantee comes entirely from the company that produces it using quality materials.
+During the period of use there is no sound at all, so it does not cause noise or air pollution.
+What is most surprising is that thermal actuators generally require minimal maintenance and do not need frequent calibration.

 Thermal Actuator Applications

 The material that is often an important part of the thermal actuator is wax.
-The use of wax is suitable for any reason.
-Wax has the property of not being compressed easily so it is easy to produce large forces.
-If there is no thermal actuator with wax then there will be no underfloor heating that can last a long time and save energy.
+Wax has the property of being difficult to compress, which makes it easy to produce large forces.
+Without thermal actuators based on wax, there would be no underfloor heating systems that can last a long time and save energy.
+For a detailed overview of the full range of industries and use cases where thermal actuators are deployed, you can read our dedicated article on thermal actuator applications around us.

-World aerospace products also need thermal actuator working principle to make smooth movements in any process.
-Thermostatic actuators do not require electrical energy.
-This actuator can release its own energy so it has potential for applications in explosion proof environments.
-All movements are only temperature based so that the actuator can integrate with various objects, systems, and manifolds.
+Thermostatic actuators do not require electrical energy in their passive form.
+They can release their own energy so they have potential for applications in explosion-proof environments.
+All movements are temperature-based, so the actuator can integrate with various objects, systems, and manifolds.

-All systems that require a more powerful source during power outages should have this thermal actuator technology.
-A number of special designs for hydraulic oil cooling for ground military equipment and electronic cooling for high performance aircraft also employ the thermal actuator working principles in a specialized manner.
-Army tanks also have thermostatic control or their heat exchangers.
-Likewise, naval radar systems require as fast temperature control as possible.
+All systems that require a more reliable source during power outages should have thermal actuator technology.
+A number of special designs for hydraulic oil cooling in ground military equipment and electronic cooling for high-performance applications also employ thermal actuator working principles in a specialized manner.
+Army tanks have thermostatic control for their heat exchangers.
+Likewise, naval radar systems require fast temperature control.

 Thermal Actuator Manufacturer

-The applications of the thermal actuator working principles are so wide.
-Starting from your own home, factories, up to the country’s military defense.
+The applications of the thermal actuator working principles are wide, from residential underfloor heating to factories and national defense systems.
 As a specialized HVAC manufacturer and global supplier, Legom is dedicated to advancing energy-efficient thermal technology.
 Our latest generation of wax thermal actuators is engineered for precision, longevity, and sustainability.

 By eliminating the need for constant electrical consumption and reducing reliance on complex electronic waste, our products help building owners and industrial partners reduce their carbon footprint.

-Custom Engineering: We offer specialized designs for HVAC, automotive, and aerospace applications.
+• Custom Engineering: Specialized designs available for HVAC, automotive, and industrial applications.

 Visit our manufacturing facility in China or contact our technical team online to discuss your specific actuation requirements.